-The agenda book for the meeting is available online.
+The agenda book and link to a live webcast of the meeting are available online.